Interviewed by Elena Kum, Michelle Ho, Jeremy Chan

 How would we do this?
 Well, we started raising money and talking to people.
 Conceptually, it wasn’t called the Matthew Mailing Centre.
 It was called CETTS, the Centre for Experimental and Translational Transplant Studies.
 I pitched to donors and said, “We want a place in which we would have everyone that came through think of the transplantation problem with the optic of solving the problem through basic research.”

 CETTS grew in terms of funding.
 I got them to a certain level, and I needed help from the foundation at the hospital.
 The foundation at the hospital here was very useful.
-I had dinner with Bill Wall, who was somebody from the foundation, and Carol Mailing and Gary Mailing.
+I had dinner with Dr. Bill Wall, a transplant surgeon in London who received an Order of Canada for being a pioneer in transplant in Canada, and Carol Mailing and Gary Mailing.
 Mr. and Mrs. Mailing had a son, Matthew, who had died after getting a heart transplant.
 The reason he died was because we didn’t have these ventricular assist devices.
 If you were waiting around for a heart, we had to find a heart in a hurry.
 If we didn’t find one that matched, then people would die.
 Matthew got a transplant, but he was so sick at the time – he was too sick, so he didn’t survive.
 Because Matthew actually talked about organ transplantation, about the importance of research, his parents didn’t want his death to kind of be without some meaning.
 They wanted to do something that would help people in the future.

 They put in a sizeable amount of money.
 But what was more important was that it was a catalyst for everything else.
 I talked to the Mailing family, and said, you know, Matthew Mailing is quite a compelling story.
 I went to some of the other donors.
 Some of them are pharmaceutical companies and some are private donors.
 The pharmaceutical companies typically had naming opportunities to get their name out, but I told them the story about Matthew Mailing, and I said, “How would you feel if we called it the Matthew Mailing Centre?”
 And they just fell over.
 They said, “That was such a compelling story.
 We’re very happy to step aside.”
 So, right on, it started as a catalyst, even for the naming of the place.